1. World problems

 Counter-claim

 Abuse of authority is vastly overstated as a societal concern.
-Most leaders and officials act responsibly, and isolated incidents are blown out of proportion by sensationalist media.
+Most leaders and officials act responsibly, and the rare instances of misconduct are blown out of proportion by sensationalist media.
 Strict regulations and oversight already exist, making further worry unnecessary.
 Focusing on this so-called problem distracts from more pressing issues.
 In reality, claims of widespread abuse of authority are exaggerated and do not warrant the attention or resources they currently receive.This information has been generated by artificial intelligence.

 Broader